...

 The role of gut bacteria for health and longevity

-Nathan Nuzum (Postdoctoral Researcher at APC Microbiome Ireland)
+Nathan Nuzum (Postdoctoral Researcher at APC Microbiome Ireland (a world leading SFI Research Centre))

 Recently, interest in our gut bacteria and how this relates to our health has rapidly increased.
 Not only is there more research being done, but interest from the public has grown too.
 My talk is going to cover what our gut bacteria are, outline some of the ways they could affect us and our health and talk about what research has found in terms of how gut bacteria relate to our health.
 I’ll discuss how gut bacteria may be related to cognition or our ability to think, and how gut bacteria may be related to specific disorders or diseases, including Parkinson’s disease and Alzheimer’s.